List of mosques in Bosnia and Herzegovina

-This is a list of mosques in Bosnia and Herzegovina listed by municipality.
+This is a list of mosques in Bosnia and Herzegovina listed by political division, from the earliest to the most recent construction, where known.

 There were 4,190 Islamic places of worship in Bosnia and Herzegovina before the 1992–1995 war, including 1,149 mosques.
 A great number of them (up to 80% according to some sources) were damaged or destroyed during the conflict.